Discover and Connect with Businesses Driven by Luxembourg Dual Citizens. Learn More.

 And these numbers are guaranteed to grow.
 From the 15,477 Brazilians deemed eligible to complete a citizenship application under Article 89, 3,982 Brazilians were still eligible to obtain Luxembourgish dual citizenship under Article 89 as of March 28th, 2023.
 Additionally, other paths to obtain citizenship are still in effect.

 Luxembourg has a population of 669,512.
 There are already 27,632 Luxembourgish citizens living in Brazil, which is equivalent to 4% of Luxembourg’s total population.
+As the total number of these new Brazilian-Luxembourgers is equivalent to at least 4% of Luxembourg’s population it’s time to start to get to know these new citizens.

 In our ancestor study, we established that the 634 Brazilian-Luxembourgish citizens who participated in our study came from 80 ancestors.
 These ancestors mostly came from Luxembourg as part of the first migratory wave, and generally settled in the Brazilian states of Santa Catarina and Rio Grande do Sul.